wargenng/sendlog/README.md

 [x] - Redesign login page
 [x] - Make the create climb form come up when editing climb [x] - Add error checking on climb entry
+[ ] - If user swipes down on screen and previous changes were not saved then prompt the user to save changes [ ] - Favorites
+[ ] - Plus and minus for attempts
+[ ] - Edit Session edits all climbs
 [ ] - Add Loading screen
 [ ] - Modify desktop version
 [ ] - Add quick add button